Colton-Bassett/reactpokedex/README.md

 - MUI is still stuck on material 2, they're working on material 3.
 But material 3 came out literally 2 or 3 years ago.

 - aint now way they called this thing <grid2>

+- kind of drowning in css files, something I forgot about with tailwind

 - REACT

 - no image component like next.js